ifarbod/gtasa-android-fix/README.md

 [![License](https://img.shields.io/github/license/ctnorth/ctnorth.svg)](https://github.com/ctnorth/ctnorth/blob/master/LICENSE.md)
 [![Total downloads](https://img.shields.io/github/downloads/ctnorth/ctnorth/total.svg)](https://github.com/ctnorth/ctnorth/releases)

-CtNorth is a framework and an online multiplayer modification for Rockstar North's Grand Theft Auto III series.
+CTNorth is a framework and an online multiplayer modification for Rockstar North's Grand Theft Auto III series.

 As this game doesn't have a _built-in_ network play functionality, many attempts have been made since its PC release and only some of them succeeded.
-CtNorth has a goal of being unique by implementation of artifical intelligence synchronization which will add a unique co-operative based gameplay type, and being _completely_ customizable, ranging from custom maps, weapons, vehicles to scripts that change the entire game logic.
+CTNorth has a goal of being unique by implementation of artifical intelligence synchronization which will add a unique co-operative based gameplay type, and being _completely_ customizable, ranging from custom maps, weapons, vehicles to scripts that change the entire game logic.

 -------------------------------------------------
 ## Build & Test Status